 Scholarly or creative activity in one’s field in the last five years.

-Relevant professional service and/or ongoing clinical or field-related experience and expertise in the last five years.
-(Examples are: consulting, professional presentations and/or reports, responsibilities in a professional association, productive recent advanced study, etc.)
+Relevant professional service and/or ongoing clinical or field-related experience and expertise in the last five years (examples are: consulting, professional presentations and/or reports, responsibilities in a professional association, productive recent advanced study, etc.).

 Professional development activities in one’s field in the last five years.

-Serving as Major Advisor to graduate students.
+Serving as major advisor to graduate students.

-Teaching graduate level courses (600 & 700 level) at MSUM or elsewhere.
+Teaching graduate level courses (500, 600 & 700 level) at MSUM or elsewhere.